Notes on the Geography of India Themes: Irrigation 2: British Efforts in the South

 Low water at Sunkesula: the camera has turned 180 degrees from the previous picture.
 In the distance: the start of the Kurnool-Cuddapah, or K-C, Canal.
 On this day, however, there wasn't any water to divert.
 Upstream diversions on the Tungabhadra had dried up the flow at this point.

 The British and, later, the government of independent India, invested a fortune developing the waters of this generally dry country.
 Some of the dams, like those built by Cotton, were relatively modest.
 This one, the Tunga Anicut, on one of the two parent streams of the Tungabhadra, is a bit more ambitious.
 The weir is in the background; the irrigation canal, in the foreground.

-Some irrigation structures, even in the British period, were very substantial, however.
+Even in the British period, some structures were very substantial.
 This is the masonry Marikanave (nowadays Vanivilasa)Dam.
 It was sponsored by the Maharajah of Mysore and stands on the Hagari River, a tributary of the Tungabhadra.
 Work began in 1898.
 For a time this was the biggest reservoir in the world; measured by gross storage, it was bigger even than the better-known Low Aswan Dam.
 Alas, it was supposed to irrigation 50,000 hectares, but a century later it was irrigating only about 5,000.

 "Salient details," as the British (and Indians today) called them.